House panel sues to force testimony from former Trump White House counsel

 "McGahn, who was the White House Counsel during the relevant period, is the most important witness, other than the President, to the key events that are the focus of the Judiciary Committee’s investigation," the committee said in the filing, saying McGahn had “defied” the subpoena “at the direction of President Trump,” and asking the court to order him to comply.

-“This represents another significant moment in the evolution of the committee’s investigation of whether or not to recommend articles of impeachment against President Trump,” Democratic counsel for the House Judiciary Committee told reporters of Wednesday’s filing.
+“This represents another significant moment in the evolution of the committee’s investigation of whether or not to recommend articles of impeachment against President Trump,” Democratic counsel for the House Judiciary Committee told reporters of Wednesday’s filing, adding: “Don McGahn has the goods on Donald Trump.”

+McGahn's attorney, William A. Burck, said in a statement that the former White House counsel had "an ethical obligation to protect client confidences," but that he "does not believe he witnessed any violation of law."

+Burck added that the president had told McGahn "to cooperate fully with the Special Counsel but directed him not to testify to Congress unless the White House and the Committee reached an accommodation.
+When faced with competing demands from co-equal branches of government, Don will follow his former client’s instruction, absent a contrary decision from the federal judiciary."

 McGahn is a key player in what Democrats believe is one of the clearest cases of obstruction of justice outlined in the report: Trump’s directive that he fire Mueller.
 Trump has disputed McGahn’s account to Mueller since the report was published, placing greater importance on what McGahn would testify to publicly under oath before Congress.